edieguez/adaway-py/README.md

 sudo ./main.py
 ```

-You can use some flags to do some specific actions
+You can use some flags to do specific actions
 ```
 Optional arguments:
   -h, --help   show this help message and exit